 Convertible?
 Walking?
 Or by bike through Miami?

 Only for a short distance, we have to share the road directly with the American SUVs.
 And yet, we feel safe on the bike in Miami Beach compared to other American cities.
-It helps that local drivers, bicyclists and scooters, but also inline skaters are part of the daily street life.
+It helps that local drivers, bicyclists, and scooters, but also inline skaters are part of the daily street life.
 The first stop is the South Pointe Park Pier, an observation deck at the southernmost tip of Miami Beach.
-Whoa, the view of the Atlantic Ocean, the long, white sandy beach on one side and Biscayne Bay, including the Miami skyline on the other side of the bay, is simply breathtaking.
-Arm in arm, we were able to observe huge schools of fish below us in the crystal clear waters of the Atlantic Ocean and had to be careful not to burn our butts while resting briefly on one of the benches, which had become super hot from the sun’s rays.
+Whoa, the view of the Atlantic Ocean, the long, white sandy beach on one side,klm and Biscayne Bay, including the Miami skyline on the other side of the bay, is simply breathtaking.
+Arm in arm, we were able to observe considerable schools of fish below us in the crystal clear waters of the Atlantic Ocean.
+Though, we had to be careful not to burn our butts while resting briefly on one of the benches, which had become super hot from the sun’s rays.

 Cooling off at the Gay Beach in South Beach

 But for the moment, we don’t really care.
 We finally want to dive into the turquoise, crystal clear, 27 °C warm water.
 Overjoyed and a little incredulous, we lie in each other’s arms while floating in the water.
 Can this perfect moment really be real?
 While the palm trees sway in the wind and the blue sky offers the best contrast to the white-colored art deco buildings in the background, any thoughts of stress drop from our minds.
 Just floating in the salty water, that’s the motto for the next few hours.
 Well, of course, every now and then we let our eyes wander over the interestingly mixed crowd on the beach.

 Time Travel in the Art Deco Cultural District in Miami Beach